David Roux: Philanthropy

 David is chairman of the Roux Family Foundation, through which he and his wife, Barbara, support a variety of education, conservation, biomedical research, global public health and veterans organizations.
 In 2013, he established the Roux Prize to honor individuals who have used health evidence in impactful ways.
 In 2014, David established The Roux Family Center for Genomics and Computational Biology at Jackson Laboratory.
 Most recently, he underwrote the construction of the Roux Center for the Environment which opened in 2018 at Bowdoin College.

 Most recently, David and Barbara Roux have collaborated with Northeastern University to create The Roux Institute in Portland, Maine.
 This project was announced in January 2020 to promote regional economic development in Northern New England and will be supported by a $100 million grant from the Roux family.
+The project broke ground in September 2024 with a timeline for completion into 2027, and a total expected cost of $500 million.